Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 State disclosures

-The University has determined that its Master of Arts in Education/Administration and Supervision (MAED/ADM) program does NOT meet the requirements for licensure in the following states:
+The University has determined that its Master of Arts in Education/Administration and Supervision (MAED/ADM) program does NOT meet the requirements for licensure in the following states.
+Please click on the links below for contact information for the applicable state licensing board.

 Top